V-Cent/TTE/docs/STYLING.md

 > If you wish to continue the quote in another line,
 > finish the current line with two empty spaces.

-Avoid using headings inside quoteblocks.

 ## Extended Syntax

 These allow us to tag any paragraph or heading with objects that are not usually able to be inserted by text.

 The  syntax works by either using a emphasis symbol (*) or header symbol (#) followed by a colon (:) and the name of the effect.
 Emphasis symbol should be used for text and should be closed by another symbol.
 Header Symbol should only be used for headers and it's closed by a new line.
+Only use underscores or tildes for text decoration when using the extended syntax.

 The list of available parameters are: